A Library, Computers, and Much More

 Most of the shillings for the new court were supplied by young Micato travellers using funds they received or raised at their bar mitzvahs.

-Sorely needed, if not terribly glamorous, a new borehole next to Harambee Centre was recently dug, giving Mukuru one of its only sources of fresh water.
+Sorely needed, if not terribly glamorous, a borehole next to Harambee Centre was dug, giving Mukuru one of its few sources of fresh water.

 Such are the small and day-to-day things that, along with libraries and computers and loving care, go into vitalizing and empowering a community.